pascalandy/docker-stack-this/traefik-manager/README.md

 ## Setup

 1. Go to http://labs.play-with-docker.com/ and create **one** instance.
-2. Wait about 30 sec after node5 is deployed to ensure the machines have a network.
+2. Wait about 20 sec

 3. On **node1**, copy-paste: